Scales: Metric scales

-Box scales are sometimes easier to compare with other scales using packing number: \begin{definition}[Packing number] For $ \epsilon >0$ let $\tilde {\mathcal{N}} _\epsilon (X) $ be the packing number of the metric space $ (X,d)$.
+As for box dimensions, box scales can also be defined by replacing the covering number by packing number: \begin{definition}[Packing number] For $ \epsilon >0$ let $\tilde {\mathcal{N}} _\epsilon (X) $ be the \emph{packing} number of the metric space $ (X,d)$.
 It is the maximum cardinality of an $ \epsilon$-separated set of points in $X$ for the distance $d$:

-\end{definition} A well know comparison between packing and covering number is the following: \begin{lemma} Let $(X,d) $ be a metric space.
-For any $ \epsilon > 0$, it holds:
+\end{definition} A well known comparison between packing and covering numbers is the following: \begin{lemma} Let $(X,d) $ be a metric space.
+For every $ \epsilon > 0$, it holds:

-\end{lemma} A direct application of this lemma is that we can replace the covering number by the packing number in the definitions of box scales without changing their values: \begin{lemma} Let $(X,d) $ be a metric space and $ \Psi $ a scaling, then box scales of $X$ can be written as:
+\end{lemma} In virtue of the basic properties of scalings, the covering number can be replaced by the packing number in the definitions of box scales: \begin{lemma} Let $(X,d) $ be a metric space and $ \Scl $ a scaling, then box scales of $X$ can be written as: and \end{lemma} The proof is provided by direct application of \cref{cov pack,lem inegalite}. \begin{remark} Another property for the scaling $ \Scl^{p,q}$ from \cref{ex scl}, with $ p , q \ge 1 $, is that the upper and lower box scales for a metric space $ ( X,d)$ can be written as: